EXTENDED SUMMER PARK HOURS: Now through Aug. 21, Guasti, Glen Helen, Mojave Narrows, Prado & Yucaipa will be open from 7:30 a.m. to 8 p.m.

 SPLASH PADS: Are open at Cucamonga-Guasti, Mojave Narrows & Prado Regional Parks.
+Cucamonga-Guasti splash pad will be down for maintenance Mon-Tues, June 8-9.

 YUCAIPA ENTRANCE NOTICE: Be advised that lining up or stopping on Oak Glen Rd. to enter Yucaipa is not permitted prior to 7:30 a.m.
-‘No Stopping’ signs are posted along Oak Glen Rd. for safety and traffic impact
+‘No Stopping’ signs are posted along Oak Glen Rd. for safety and traffic impact.

 San Bernardino County Regional Parks along with Fourth District Supervisor Curt Hagman is pleased to announce the completion of several projects, including a new gatehouse, monument sign, boat dock, ADA path of travel and snack bar at Prado Regional Park that are part of a larger master plan to modernize the park’s amenities.